 Due to much of the configuration being identical to the FDTD implementation, the results of the SFDTD simulation were quite similar to the FDTD solution.
-Same set of domains and maximum frequency used for reasonable comparison.
-The Amplitude of the reflected wave fronts, at least for early reflections are relatively high compared to the threshold of the window.
+The same set of domains and maximum frequency used for reasonable comparison.
+The amplitude of the reflected wave fronts, at least for early reflections are relatively high compared to the threshold of the window.

 The figure below shows the computation time transition for a set of 2D simulations using the SFDTD method.